kjcodeacct/pwsync/README.md

 * Backup proprietary password vaults into an encrypted [keepass](https://keepass.info/index.html) database.

-If you work with multiple password systems, or want backups of system critical passwords, this could be for you.
+If you work with multiple password systems, or want backups of system critical passwords, this is for you.

 ## Note
 Please see the list of [supported password platforms](#supported-password-platforms).